andrewmatveychuk/andrewmatveychuk.com/cm5b5zlbj000409l2226ihyhx.md

 ![](https://cdn.hashnode.com/res/hashnode/image/upload/v1734681922347/f4f30ea8-6ee8-4326-b440-330d4e3ee08f.png align="center")

 To be precise, I don’t read many books nowadays, but I listen to them.
 I discovered that I feel more comfortable with [audio versions of books](https://andrewmatveychuk.com/refer/audible) than with printed or electronic ones.
-This way I can give some rest to my eyes which might be already tired of staring at a computer screen or reading documents at work.
+This way, I can give some rest to my eyes, which might be already tired of staring at a computer screen or reading documents at work.
 Apart from that, it helps to develop your listening skills if you are listening in a foreign language.
 If I come across a specific book or a part of it that I just cannot grasp, then I turn to “traditional” reading.

 Many online stores and services sell audiobooks today, and you have plenty of freedom to decide which one to choose.
 I personally prefer [Audible](https://andrewmatveychuk.com/refer/audible), which is a subscription-based online service.
 It has a wide range of books on different topics, apps for mobile phones and helpful recommendation features.
 The subscription nature of this service encourages you to listen to at least one new book each month.

-You can [try it](https://andrewmatveychuk.com/refer/audible) by listening to a few audiobooks, too, and then decide if you are comfortable with it.
+You can [try it](https://andrewmatveychuk.com/refer/audible) by listening to a few audiobooks and then deciding if you are comfortable with it.

 ## Tip 2: Extend your time